The death of any loved one opens a door and forces you to pass through.

-After reading dozens of comments from bereaved parents in response to my question, “What one thing did people do for you when you lost your child that was especially helpful”, I found that the answers fell roughly into three main ideas: compassionate care, committed companionship, and continued concern
+After reading dozens of comments from bereaved parents in response to my question, “What one thing did people do for you when you lost your child that was especially helpful”, I found that the answers fell roughly into three main categories:

 The first few hours and the first days are when bereaved parents need immediate, continuous and committed help.
 They need someone to step up, to take the burden of some of the choices and chores off their shoulders and allow them to use the limited energy and focus that remains to take care of themselves, their surviving children and to prepare to say goodbye to the child they have lost.

 “We were 1300 miles away when we received the call that our son would not survive.
 A friend of my husband’s drove to the house, asked for a phone and credit card and made all the arrangements for us to travel to be with our son.
 He contacted a local funeral home and made an appointment for us.
 His fiance did our laundry.
 The next morning he took us to the airport and was by our side the next three days.” ~a mom who had just had a lung biopsy earlier that day